BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/Tutorials/spiedie_gpu_compute.md

 In this tutorial, we will be running the BLAS sample test on a GPU compute node on Spiedie.

+***Be Aware: as of 2025, access to GPU nodes is managed carefully to prevent misuse.
+Please contact Spiedie's administrator, Phil Valenta, for access to GPU nodes.***

 Covered in this guide:

 1. [Writing batch script and using sbatch](../docs/submitting_jobs.html)